chrockey/chrockey.github.io/_news/announcement_1.md

 inline: true
 ---

-I am selected as a recipient of the silver prize in [the 28th HumanTech Paper Award](https://humantech.samsung.com).
+:trophy: I am selected as a recipient of the silver prize in [the 28th HumanTech Paper Award](https://humantech.samsung.com).